Updated: May 31

 We see no signs of official membership at this church on the website, although it’s still possible that they do have one.
 The reason I find this to be unlikely is because of how well-organized the website is in general.
 Typically churches this organized on their website will provide every piece of information a potential churchgoer could want.
 We don’t see any kind of membership information, so we assume they don’t have one.

-On the other hand, they stonewalled our Questionnaire and any other attempts we’ve made to find out this information has been ignored entirely.
+On the other hand, they stonewalled our Questionnaire, and all other attempts we’ve made to find out this information have been ignored entirely.
 It’s quite possible that this church does have official memberships.
 We’ll just have to do more digging to find out for sure.